Graddery/graduate-work/README.md

 The code is written in C.
 The i2c data bus was used to connect the components.
 The price at the time of assembly was $26.
 All components are purchased in China.

+Special thanks to Gyver for the excellent display management library.